INTEROPen/careconnect-base-stu3/docs/terminology.md

+# Code Systems

+Codesystems used in this implementation guide.

+{% include table-codesystems.xhtml %}

 # Value Sets

-Value sets used in this implementation guide.

-NOT YET IMPLEMENTED

-# Code Systems

-Code systems used in this implementation guide.
+Valuesets used in this implementation guide.

-NOT YET IMPLEMENTED
+{% include table-valuesets.xhtml %}